Oh right. You actually want to know something about me.

 With regard to doing good software development (indeed any good tech development), my basic idea is that you cannot develop it well without developing the human being doing the thinking.

 Recently, possibly given that life has been throwing me a number of rather difficult challenges, I have been developing the more artistic side of my personality as you will see from the Boundary Stories posts.
 I have also started Watercolour painting and have found that I like creating poetry.
-As to whether my offerings are any good, I must leave that to you to decide.
+As to whether my offerings are any good, I will leave that to you to decide.

 You can contact me at ct(at)acm(dot)org